-The amount, if any, of the Special Tax to be levied annually depends on, among other things, whether a given parcel is classified as Developed Property, Undeveloped Property, Excess Multifamily Residential Property, or Excess Public Property (as defined in the Rate and Method).
+The amount, if any, of the Special Tax to be levied annually depends on, among other things, whether a given parcel is classified as Developed Property, Undeveloped Property, Excess Property Owner Association Property, or Excess Public Property, and also Single Family Residential Property or Other Property (as defined in the Rate and Method).
 The Special Tax on Developed Property is based on per unit for a specific subdivision or "tax zone" for single family dwellings, and acreage for other residential or non-residential property.